ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) At the main file level
+A) They don't appear in the tree

-B) Inside the component dropdown
+B) In a separate window

-C) In a separate window
+C) Inside the component dropdown

-D) They don't appear in the tree
+D) At the main file level

 ---

-B) Inside the component dropdown
+C) Inside the component dropdown

 ///